What is the Difference Between a Frenulum and Tongue Tie?

 Symptoms Can Vary

 Symptoms differ depending on a child’s age, feeding method, the severity of the restriction, and whether families have tried conservative therapies like bodywork or feeding support.
+There are a few symptoms that consistently come up when tongue and lip ties are studied in infants.

 If you're unsure whether your baby’s frenulum is normal or causing problems, a thorough evaluation from a trained provider can help you get the clarity—and support—you need.